Allergic Conjunctivitis Treatment

 In rare cases, surgical intervention may be necessary to treat severe allergic conjunctivitis that does not respond to other treatments.
 This option should be discussed with an eye care professional.

 In extreme cases of allergic conjunctivitis, a minor surgery known as “punctal plugging” may be recommended.
 During this procedure, tiny silicone plugs are inserted into the tear ducts to reduce the amount of tears that escape and prevent allergens from entering the eyes.
-This can help reduce symptoms and provide long-term relief from allergic conjunctivitis.
+This can help reduce symptoms and provide long-term relief from eye allergies.

 Lifestyle Changes for Eye Care

-In addition to medical treatments, making certain lifestyle changes can help manage allergic conjunctivitis symptoms and improve overall eye health.
+In addition to medical treatments, making certain lifestyle changes can help manage eye allergy symptoms and improve overall eye health.
 Some recommended lifestyle changes include:

 - Washing your face and hands frequently to remove allergens